nunofachada/simoututils/README.md

 ## 2\.
 File format

-The provided functions use the [dlmread] MATLAB/Octave function to open files containing simulation output.
+The functions provided by _SimOutUtils_ use the [dlmread] MATLAB/Octave function to open files containing simulation output.
 As such, these functions expect text files with numeric values delimited by a separator (automatically inferred by [dlmread]).
 The files should contain data values in tabular format, with one column per output and one row per iteration.

 <a name="howtousetheutilities"></a>